urlbox/wordpress-screenshots/README.md

 ## Changelog

+### 1.6.2

+Update instances of .io to .com.
+This includes the generated URL made by the generateUrl() method.

 ### 1.6.1

 Performs a refactor of the plugin, fixing a bug in the proxy logic, adding more documentation to docblocks, improving security issues, and decoupling proxy logic into a specific test method for the proxy connection and a generalised POST /sync method.